dotnet/android/Documentation/guides/building-apps/build-properties.md

 As a Nuget Author it is recommended that you ship three versions of the assembly if you want to maintain backward compatibility.
 One for MonoAndroid, one for net6.0-android and one for net8.0-android.
 You can do this by using [Xamarin.Legacy.Sdk](https://www.nuget.org/packages/Xamarin.Legacy.Sdk).
+This is only required if your Nuget Library project makes use of `AndroidResource` items in the project or via a dependency.

 ```
 <TargetFrameworks>monoandroid90;net6.0-android;net8.0-android</TargetFrameworks>